-Ohio Public Holidays 2017
+Ohio State Holidays

 Ohio recognizes the same holidays as the federal government, including New Year’s Day, Labor Day and Veteran’s Day.
 The state combines Washington and Lincoln’s birthdays on the third Monday in February, celebrating it as President’s Day.
 If a holiday falls on a Saturday, it is celebrated on the preceding Friday while Sunday holidays are celebrated on the following Monday.